geopm/geopm/CONTRIBUTING.md

 corresponding copying_headers/header.* file.
 The new file path must be listed in the corresponding copying_headers/MANIFEST.* file.
-This can be tested by running the copying_headers/test_license script after commiting the new file to git, removing the geopm/MANIFEST file and running the autogen.sh script.
+This can be tested by running the copying_headers/test_license script after committing the new file to git, removing the geopm/MANIFEST file and running the autogen.sh script.
 Files for which a license comment is not appropriate should be listed in copying_headers/MANIFEST.EXEMPT.